Des Moines Area Community College

 Des Moines Area Community College (DMACC) is a public community college in central Iowa.
-The college served 35,488 credit students and 29,021 noncredit students in 200 programs in 2019.
+The college served 34,206 credit students and 21,164 noncredit students in 2024.

 History

 Des Moines Area Community College was created on March 18, 1966.
 The first classes were held on the Ankeny Campus in 1968.
 DMACC has experienced tremendous growth in the last two decades.
 In the fall of 2000, 10,803 students were enrolled at DMACC.
 By the fall of 2011, that number grew to 25,425.

 Academics

 DMACC is accredited by the Higher Learning Commission and approved by the Iowa State Department of Education.
 The college is governed by a nine-member board of directors, each representing one of the nine districts the college serves.

 Campuses

 DMACC's primary campus is in Ankeny, a northern suburb of Des Moines.
 The college operates six academic campuses in total: